conversationai/conversationai-moderator/QUICKSTART.md

 Create a Google cloud project and a VM running 'Ubuntu 18.04 LTS Minimal' in the [Google console](https://console.cloud.google.com/compute/instances).

-You'll also need to create a [firewall rule](https://console.cloud.google.com/networking/firewalls/list) to allow traffic on ports 8000, and add that rule to your VM network tags.
+You'll also need to create a [firewall rule](https://console.cloud.google.com/networking/firewalls/list) to allow HTTP traffic, and add that rule to your VM network tags.

 You'll also need to allocate a domain name for your new VM  - unfortunately the Google OAuth servers won't work with IP addresses.